 Important agreements must be in place at the outset to confirm the rights, responsibilities and obligations of all stakeholders involved in running the company.
+This is an important area for legal help for any start-up.
 Here are three documents that every company should consider:

 - Shareholders Agreement – Limited by shares, this document regulates how the business is run and protects the owners on a day-to-day basis.
 Increasingly, funding providers are making a shareholders agreement a requirement for their involvement in a business.

 - Employment Contracts – Essential for both staff and employers, no business should operate without employment contracts in place.
 They clearly outline rights, responsibilities and obligations of each party over the term of the contract.
 The job security and rights of an employee are protected while an employer can limit its risks from events like a breach in confidentiality.

 - Non-Disclosure Agreements (NDA) – Protecting sensitive and confidential information through NDA’s is common practice today.
 Companies use NDA’s to make sure information and ideas aren’t stolen by parties they’re sharing them with.